jrouwe/JoltPhysics/Docs/Architecture.md

 ## Spatial Partitioning

-As we mentioned in \ref basics "the basics", one method that can be used in the broadphase is spatial partitioning, the idea is simple enough, in simple terms suppose two players are in different rooms, then there is no possible way for them to collide with eachother, so we would never had to check for collisions between those two players.
+One method that can be used in the broadphase is spatial partitioning, the idea is simple enough, in simple terms suppose two players are in different rooms, then there is no possible way for them to collide with eachother, so we would never had to check for collisions between those two players.

 ### Fixed Grids